Actress Shim Eun-woo apologises for school bullying

 However, the older sister of the alleged victim piped up with her own account of events, which contradicted the agency's statement, and provided witnesses who could back up her sister's version of events.

-After meeting with the classmate in question last Thursday (March 25), Shim issued an apology and explained herself.
+After meeting the classmate in question last Thursday, Shim issued an apology and explained herself.

 "I found out that due to the immature things I said to that classmate back in our school days, she still harbours deep emotional wounds that she should not have had to experience during her adolescence as a student," she wrote.